 All MS-thesis option and PhD students are expected to defend their thesis or dissertation in this examination, which may cover course work as well.
 The final defense will include a departmental seminar attended by faculty and graduate students.
 An abstract of the thesis or dissertation, not to exceed 350 words, should be circulated to the Department's Faculty and graduate students prior to the examination, with an invitation to attend the seminar.
 The student's Graduate Advisory Committee will decide when the seminar will be held and can work with the Departmental Graduate Office for scheduling and advertising the seminar.
-During the seminar, all in attendance will be encouraged to ask questions relevant to the seminar topic.
-After the seminar ends, all in attendance will be dismissed except for the student and the student's Advisory Committee to continue the final defense.
+During the seminar, all in attendance will be dismissed except for the student and the student's Advisory Committee to continue the final defense.